 - Time-consuming and costly development.
 You need to create two separate apps with different code bases for Android and iOS.

-- Each product will have its own release cycle and updates, which increases the cost of support.
+- Each product will have its own release cycle and updates.

 - Updates will be required regularly to ensure the native mobile app is up to date with new OS versions.